QuickPainter/cappuccino/README.md

 ### Expected Input File Format

 Cappuccino is built to read in and analyze HDF5 files.
 Unlike **turboSETI**, **cappuccino** runs on the entire cadence at a time, not individual observations.
 In doing so, it takes direct advantage of the ON/OFF cadence described above.
-There are three options for inputting file formats:
+There are four options for inputting file formats:
 1. Giving the directory path containing the .h5 files.
 2. Giving the path to a text file which holds the .h5 file paths.
 3. Giving a batch number to be run on, in which case it will run on one of the 1000 batches that make up the archival GBT observation database.
+4. Giving a target to be run on, in the format [Target ID, MJD Date Observed, Node].

 If these options are not sufficient, the code is well documented and users can edit it to pass in their own files.